EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 Default value: NONE

 <b>ownerNode</b>
-Assign a cluster node as the owner of this VMAC address.
+In a cluster setup, assign a cluster node as the owner of this VMAC address for IP based VRRP configuration.
 If no owner is configured, owner node is displayed as ALL and one node is dynamically elected as the owner.
 Default value: -1
 Minimum value: 0
 Maximum value: 31